Types of Aid

 "Gift aid" is financial aid that usually does not need to be repaid.

-Grants: Awarded based on financial need as determined by data students report on the Free Application for Federal Student Aid (FAFSA).
+These funds are offered based on financial need as determined by data students report on the Free Application for Federal Student Aid (FAFSA).
 Some grants also have a merit component.
+Please visit our Grants webpage for more information and types of grants.

-Scholarships: Awarded based on criteria such as merit, financial need, leadership, service, submission of an application, or various other criteria.
+Scholarships are offered based on criteria such as merit, financial need, leadership, service, submission of an application, or various other criteria.
+Please visit our Scholarships webpage for more information and types of scholarships.

-Waivers: Type of aid that "waives" a portion of a student's institutional charges.
+Waivers are a type of aid that "waives" a portion of a student's institutional charges.
 May be awarded based on financial need, merit, submission of an application, or various other criteria.
+Please visit our Waivers webpage for more information and types of waivers.

 Earned Aid Through Employment

-Federal Work-Study and Employment: Part-time employment opportunities for students.
-These funds are earned as paychecks as students work throughout the semester and do not apply directly to students' institutional charges (bill) as payment.
+Part-time employment opportunities for students.
+These funds are earned as paychecks as students work throughout the semester and do not apply directly to students' institutional (billable) charges as payment.
+Please visit our Federal Work-Study webpage for more information.

 "Borrowed aid" is financial aid that has to be repaid.